 Exposures and Remediations are accessed on the Exposures page in the Alert Logic console.
 This page is accessed by opening the navigation menu () and selecting Respond > Exposures.

 When this page is accessed directly from the navigation menu, the page defaults to showing your remediations with no filters set.
-To switch to viewing exposures, click Organize by Remediation at the top of the screen and select Organize by Exposure from the drop-down menu
+To switch to viewing exposures, click the View Remediations drop-down at the top of the screen and select Exposures.

 Whether you are viewing remediations or exposures, the left sidebar allows you to apply filters such as threat level, deployment, subnet, and so on.
 Not all filters are immediately available; when you select a specific deployment as a filter, additional filtering options display.